ktrnthsnr/photo-port/react-notes.md

 1. Install the Create React App (CRA) CLI, which will add webpack config and create a dev server.
     $ `npx create-react-app photo-port`

 2. Open within the browser and run the following.
-CRA will create a webpack to bundle up and run a development server, and service worker in the index.js.
+A Create React App (CRA) will create a webpack to bundle up and run a development server, and service worker in the index.js.
 Also uses Babel to tranpile ES6 to ES5.

 - $ `cd photo-port`
 - $ `npm start`